 Resort Hotel Changes

 Once guests leave the parks, they will also find a myriad of changes and new safety guidelines to follow in the resort hotels.
-Resorts will obviously have an even higher emphasis on cleaning and sanitization and “high traffic” areas will be cleaned on a regular basis.
+Resorts obviously have an even higher emphasis on cleaning and sanitization and “high traffic” areas will be cleaned on a regular basis.

 - Not all the Walt Disney World Resort hotels are opening right away since there won’t be a need for all those rooms with lower overall attendance.